nemanjajelisijevic/javaDaemon/README.md

 async library for android

 Generates a wrapper (Daemon) class which is an async representation of annotated prototype class.
-Or interface.
+Or an interface.
 It encapsulates the prototype instance and a thread that executes all the prototype method bodies in the background, allowing the main thread to loop and be responsive.